dribdat/design/Whitepaper/README.md

 # ⑦ not being all the things

-This is a niche product with unique features and clear limitations.
-While you will find a variety of enhancements being worked on in our Issue Tracker, here are a couple of major areas where we are lagging.
-Visit [awesome-hackathons](https://github.com/dribdat/awesome-hackathon) for links to similar products that you may wish to consider for your needs, and our [Open Collective](https://opencollective.com/dribdat) to discover a number of ways to support our project.
+Our [Open Collective](https://opencollective.com/dribdat) offers a number of ways to support our project, from code and financial contribution to helping us to prioritize development and govern the overall initiative.
+Here are some areas where we think improvement should happen in the medium term.
+You will find these and a variety of enhancements being proposed and worked on in our [Issue Tracker](https://github.com/dribdat/dribdat/issues).
+That said, let's try to keep in mind that dribdat is a niche product with unique features and limited scope.

-Dribdat has built-in user profiles, but minimal user management features.
+While dribdat has built-in user profiles, the application currently has minimal user management features.
 Collecting personally identifiable information is not the goal of the project: facilitating recognition in a privacy-protecting way is.
-We allow the use of an anonymous username and disposable e-mail address to log in, but strongly suggest using OAuth for authenticating users through an external provider like Slack, as pictured here:
+We allow the use of an anonymous username and disposable e-mail address to log in, but strongly suggest using OAuth for authenticating users through an external provider like Slack.

 ![](images/slack_login.png)